 “How do you know they’re real?”
 Zin asked.

 “You’re real.
 This is real,” Avril said.
 “We have to take some things on faith, if we question everything, we’ll go mad.”

 He gestured toward the car with an open hand, and Zin scrutinized him for a moment longer, then nodded and let him lead her to the car.

-Confident she was following him, Avril took the remote from his pocket and unlocked the vehicle.
+Confident she was following him, Avril told the car, “Let us in.”

-He was about to ask how she got out of the car, when she said, “I had bad dreams.
+He turned to ask Zin how she got out of the car, but she said, “I had bad dreams.
 I was in a place full of machines.
 The machines were connected to me and reaching inside me.
 There were other people there, but not you, and I couldn’t tell what was real and what wasn’t.”
 With a frown, she said, “There are too many realities to know which one is which.
 You’re certain this is real?”